Sanat-Mishra/Transcistor-2.0/README.md

 ```
 python3 /Users/sanatmishra27/Documents/FINAL_GOLDLAB.py -g /Users/sanatmishra27/Downloads/GOLDLab/hum_gencode_v33\ \(1\).txt -meta /Users/sanatmishra27/Downloads/fantom6_metadata.txt -fantom /Users/sanatmishra27/Downloads/FANTOM -o /Users/sanatmishra27/Downloads/GOLDLab/
 ```
-## Filters
-Only those genes which satisfy the following criteria are considered for evaluating the test-statistic:
-- Genes on the same chromosome as the knocked-down lncrna

 ## Filenames
 The filename of each experiment should be the experiment id.
 For example, ```ASO_C0008586_03.txt```<br/>